ashokv54/AzureDevOpsTraining/README.md

 - Integrate Azure Pipelines and GitHub Actions with work item tracking tools
 - Identify appropriate metrics related to flow of work, such as cycle times, time to recovery, and lead time
 - Document a project by using tools, such as wikis and process diagrams
-- custom dashboards in Azure Boards
+- Custom dashboards in Azure Boards

 ### Section 2